For Undergraduate Students

 The Application Process

 Fellowship applicants go through a two-stage selection process.
-Michigan Sea Grant reviews all applicants from Michigan and then recommends several candidates for consideration by the national program office.
+Michigan Sea Grant reviews all applicants from Michigan and then recommends several candidates for consideration by the national program office or sponsoring organization.
 During the initial application process, students do not need to secure a letter of endorsement from the Michigan Sea Grant director, but they should submit all other required application materials by the deadline.
+Process varies slightly by fellowship opportunity, see specific fellowship page for complete details.